jim-shih/cognito-streamlit/README.md

 - AWS for providing Cognito services
 - Poetry for simplified dependency management
 - All contributors and maintainers of the used libraries

----

-This updated README now includes information about using Poetry for package management and mentions the use of boto3 session manager.
-It also provides an example of how the boto3 session is initialized in the code.
-Remember to adjust any specific details to match your exact project structure or requirements.